• Skip to main content

 Adverse drug reactions are a major clinical problem, and the liver is one of the most susceptible organs to drug toxicity.

-Our drug-induced liver injury (DILI) assay can assess the toxicity of a wide range of entities (small molecules, protein, ASOs, AAVs, etc) in the presence or absence of liver disease.
+Our drug-induced liver injury (DILI) assays assess the toxicity of a wide range of entities (small molecules, protein, ASOs, AAVs, etc) in the presence or absence of liver disease.

-It facilitates more informed predictions of human liver responses to acute and chronic drug exposure using a broad spectrum of clinically translatable endpoints.
+They facilitate more informed predictions of human (and preclinical animal species) liver responses to acute and repeat drug exposure using a broad spectrum of clinically translatable endpoints.

 Learn more